 Parent Philanthropy at Skidmore College

-For more than a century, Skidmore families have played a central role in the College's success, supporting initiatives that have transformed the educational experience of Skidmore students, and propelled the College into the ranks of the country's elite liberal arts colleges.
-Last year alone, parent philanthropy reached $3.7 million.
+For more than a century, Skidmore families have played a central role in the college's success, supporting initiatives that have transformed the educational experience of Skidmore students, and propelled Skidmore into the ranks of the country's elite liberal arts colleges.

 - Gifts from generations of parents and families make up the difference and truly sustains Skidmore as a world-class liberal arts college.